 It's important to know the symptoms of worms in cats so you can identify these pesky parasites, then treat your feline friend.
-According to the Cornell University College of Veterinary Medicine, symptoms associated worms depend on the type of worm your cat has.
+Symptoms associated worms depend on the type of worm your cat has.
 You'll notice some of the same symptoms appear with different types of worms, which is why a vet must identify the exact type of worms a cat has in order to provide the right de-worming treatment.

 Roundworms (Toxocara cati, Toxascaris leonine) are one of the most common parasites with which your cat may come in contact.
 They are two to four inches long, are usually a milky white or tan color, and have tapered ends.
 Your cat passes them either through vomiting or in his or her stool, and they look like spaghetti.

 The presence of roundworms can cause a cat to: